Arkansas Negligence Laws

 - Defendant owed a duty to commit an act or refrain from committing an act

 - Defendant breached this duty

 - This breach of duty caused injury to the plaintiff

 - Defendant's actions (or inactions) were the proximate cause of the injury (the defendant should have known that this action could have caused injuries)

 - Plaintiff suffered actual damages (i.e., lost wages, hospital bills, suffering, etc.)

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Arkansas Negligence Law: Related Resources

 - Arkansas Civil Statute of Limitations

 Arkansas has a variety of different negligence and consumer tort laws that apply to a wide range of injuries.
 Finding the right Arkansas attorney who is well-versed in Arkansas' contributory negligence regulations can make all the difference in getting you the maximum award you're entitled to.
-If you have a personal injury matter or a legal dispute, it's in your best interests to contact an Arkansas injury attorney for a free claim evaluation.
+If you have a personal injury matter or a legal dispute, it's in your best interests to contact an Arkansas injury attorney near you.